gdisf/teaching-materials/algorithms/handout_sorting.md

 ## Bucket sort

-* Set up an array of initially empty "buckets".
+* Set up an array of initially empty "buckets" that represent a range (ie. buckets for 1-5, 6-10, etc)
 * Scatter: Go over the original array, putting each object in its bucket.
 * Sort each non-empty bucket.
 * Gather: Visit the buckets in order and put all elements back into the original array.